-where x.y.z will depend on the version being installed and ISA will be either x86 or more likely x86_64.
-Anaconda comes in both Python 2.7 and 3.x flavors, and the latest Python 3.x is the preferred choice.
+where x.y.z will depend on the version being installed and ISA will be either x86 or more likely x86\64.
+Anaconda comes in both Python 2.7 and 3.x flavors, and the latest Python 3.x is required.
 The OS X installer is available either in a GUI installed (pkg format) or as a bash installer which is installed in an identical manner to the Linux installation.
 It is strongly recommended that the anaconda/bin is prepended to the path.
-This can be performed in a session-by-session basis by entering
+This can be performed in a session-by-session basis by entering conda init bash and then restarting your terminal.
+Note that other shells such as zsh are also supported, and can be initialized by replacing bash with the name of your preferred shell.